Aleksandr Baryatinsky: Final years and death

-By the early 1860s, his health had seriously deteriorated, and on 6 December 1862, he was relieved of his post at his own request.
-It was argued that "continuous combat activities and labors to govern the region completely upset health and ended a brilliant career."
-In fact, the reason for the dismissal was a loud scandal caused by the field marshal's connection with Elizaveta Davydova (1833-1899), granddaughter of Vakhtang Orbeliani, who was still married to Colonel Vladimir Davydov (son of Alexander Lvovich Davydov) at the time.
-After an "almost comic" duel, Davydova's divorce proceedings and his own resignation, the field marshal was finally able to officially formalize the marriage with her.
+By the early 1860s, Baryatinsky's health had seriously deteriorated and he resigned from his position due to gout.
+During this period, Baryatinsky's life was marked by scandal because of his years-long romantic attachment to the Georgian Princess Elisabeth Orbeliani (1833–1899), granddaughter of Vakhtang Orbeliani, who was still married to Colonel Vladimir Davydov (1816–1886), son of Alexander Lvovich Davydov.
+Baryatinsky ended up challenging Davydov to a duel and then "induced" him to divorce Elizabeth so that he could marry her himself.
+Baryatinsky's union with Elizabeth ultimately received the blessing of Emperor Alexander II and was concluded in 1862.

 After his marriage, Prince Baryatinsky lived abroad for a long time.
 He criticized the military reforms carried out by Dmitry Milyutin (formerly his chief of staff in the Caucasus).
 The mouthpiece of the conservative circles Rostislav Fadeev, was a protégé of Baryatinsky.
 By publishing a detailed account of the history of the Caucasian War, Fadeev hoped to draw public attention to the person of the retired field marshal in order to prepare his return to the political scene.

 Subsequently, Baryatinsky made several attempts to return to the service, but he was tactfully denied this.
 In 1871 he was enlisted in Imperial cuirassier regiment and was appointed chief of the 2nd rifle battalion.
 The German emperor also honored Baryatinsky's merits by appointing him chief of the 14th hussar regiment of the German army.
 At the beginning of the Russo-Turkish war, it was expected that the emperor would appoint Baryatinsky as commander-in-chief, but the sovereign entrusted this post to his brother.
 He spent the last days of his life abroad and died of heart disease in Geneva, after forty-eight years of active service.

 Political views

 In the 1860s, Baryatinsky's views shifted towards Slavophilism, more precisely, Pan-Slavism.
-When, in 1866, Prussia unleashed a war in the center of Europe, Baryatinsky offered the Russian government an alliance with Prussia in order to divide the Austrian Empire: the Slavic lands were to go to Russia, the German lands to Prussia, and Hungary to become independent.
+When, in 1866, Prussia unleashed the Austro-Prussian War, Baryatinsky offered the Russian government an alliance with Prussia in order to divide the Austrian Empire: the Slavic lands were to go to Russia, the German lands to Prussia, and Hungary to become independent.
 But a special secret committee under the emperor rejected this plan.
 He saw halting of British advance in Asia as a matter of urgency.
-He is also remembered for overseeing and advocating for the genocide of Circassians.
+He is also remembered for overseeing and advocating the expulsion and genocide of the Circassians.